pgaljan/productPlanner/README.md

 #### Key Features:
 - 4-tier project planner for structured project planning.
 - Support for up to 12 workstreams.
-- Up to 12 project phases of arbitrary length, with configurable headwinds or tailwinds
+- Up to 12 progressively exposable project phases of arbitrary length, with configurable headwinds or tailwinds
-- Work periods configurable from days, weeks, months, quarters, or years.
+- A wide range of work periods from days, weeks, months, quarters or years.
 - Designed for Excel for web and mobile compatibility.
 - Delivered in a VB- and PowerQuery-free workbook with protected sheets for error-free authoring (without passwords).